Here’s a baby name with ties to Ray Bradbury, Alfred Hitchcock, and decapitation! What fun.

 Fed-up Thedy goes back to the carnival to learn what’s really inside the jar.
 Turns out, not much — a wire frame, paper, doll parts, etc.

 But does this stop a humiliated Charlie from continuing to displaying the jar for his neighbors?
 Nope.
 But the next time they gather to start at the fleshy mass inside, guess what they see:

 Not only did the name Thedy become a one-hit wonder on the charts the same year the episode aired, but I’ve found four people named “Thedy Sue” specifically, including Thedy Sue Hess (b.
 1964 in Kentucky) and Thedy Sue Scott (b.
 1967 in Illinois).

 “The Jar” was based on a short story of the same name by Ray Bradbury.
 The story was first published in the November 1944 issue of fantasy/horror pulp magazine Weird Tales.
 In the original story, the character’s name was simply Thedy, no “Sue.”

-I’m not sure how Bradbury came up with the name — perhaps it’s based on Theda [THEE-da], Theodora, or Theodosia — but I do know that the story was inspired by his childhood memory of seeing preserved embryos in jars at a carnival sideshow.
+I’m not sure how Bradbury came up with the name — perhaps it’s based on Theda (pronounced THEE-da), Theodora, or Theodosia — but I do know that the story was inspired by his childhood memory of seeing preserved embryos in jars at a carnival sideshow.

 The actress who played Thedy Sue Hill also had an interesting name: Collin Wilcox.
-Her parents, confident they were getting a baby boy, picked out the name Collin ahead of time in honor of an uncle.
+Her parents, confident they were getting a baby boy, picked out the name Collin ahead of time to honor an uncle.